kevintruong/data-engineering-knowledge-base/README.md

 #itself_tag1 #itself_tag2 #itself_tag3  //attribute/catalog of the question
 ```

+there have two options here:

+- Inline tagging: Local tags
+- Schema file tagging: Global tags for each quiz collection file, apply for all question on the quiz collection file

-each question will content 2 tag lines:
+Each question will content 2 tag lines:

 - Tags address level: to identify the question belong to what group for easy to graph between question and knowledge
 - Free style tag: for tagging only, attribute of question.